BMW 02 Series: 1602 Elektro

 For the 1972 Olympic Games in Munich, Germany, BMW developed the "1602 Elektro" electric-powered concept vehicle, its first electric car.
 Two vehicles were produced, and in addition to shuttling VIPs, they served as a support vehicle of the long-distance walkers and marathon runners during the games.
 The 350 kg pack of twelve lead-acid batteries (located under the bonnet) gave a range of approximately 30 km.

+The 1602 Elektro-Antrieb used one 32 kW electric motor, front-mounted driving the rear axle.
+It has a claimed top speed of 100 km/h and acceleration of 0 to 30 mph (0 to 48 km/h) in 8.0 seconds.

+Battery

+The battery has a total capacity of 12.6 kWh electric vehicle battery these batteries can be charged or replaced with a freshly charged pack, the battery pack weighed 350 kg.

 2002 GT4

 A special Frua-designed coupe body was developed on the basis of a 2002 Ti.
 Only two were produced in 1969/1970.